 Not all lenders offer construction to permanent loans but many do.
 The best lenders for construction loans include regional banks, credit unions and banks where you have an existing relationship.
 Use the FREEandCLEAR Lender Directory to find lenders that offer C2P loans.

-The FHA 203(k) and HomeStyle Renovation Home Loan Programs enable home buyers to finance the purchase of a home as well as the cost of significant remodeling and repairs to the home with one mortgage.
-Both programs work well for home buyers looking to purchase a fixer upper because they allow borrowers to finance the cost of fixing up a property without having to obtain a separate construction loan which can be costly, complicated and time-consuming to arrange.
-The FHA 203(k) Program applies only to owner-occupied properties while the HomeStyle Renovation Program applies to both owner-occupied and investment properties.
+The FHA 203(k), HomeStyle Renovation and CHOICERenovation mortgage programs enable home buyers to finance the purchase of a home as well as the cost of significant remodeling and repairs to the home with one mortgage.
+These programs work well for home buyers looking to purchase a fixer upper because they allow borrowers to finance the cost of fixing up a property without having to obtain a separate construction loan which can be costly, complicated and time-consuming to arrange.
+The FHA 203(k) Program applies only to owner-occupied properties while the HomeStyle Renovation and CHOICERenovation programs apply to both owner-occupied and single unit investment properties.

 With the FHA 203(k) Home Loan Program, the value of the property is determined by either the value of the property before the remodeling or rehabilitation project plus the cost of the project; or, 110% of the appraised value of the property after the remodeling project, whichever is less.
 The FHA 203(k) Program requires additional up-front and ongoing borrower fees.